diepi/Search-tool-for-Similar-Companies/README.md

 gensim
 ```

 The data are scraped and prepared for running the training.
-The dictionary of industries was created based on the most frequent words excluding the stopwords.
+The dictionary of industries was created based on the most frequent words in the dataset excluding the stopwords.

 ## Running the Codes
 We can now run the main code